RaindropFamily/ObliviousMessageRetrival/README.md

-# PerfOMR (Oblivious Message Retrieval): proof of concept C++ implementation for OMR with Reduced Communication and Computation
+# PerfOMR: proof of concept C++ implementation for OMR (Oblivious Message Retrieval) with Reduced Communication and Computation

 ### Abstract: